By Howard F. Fisher, Esq.

 We strongly recommend you sign up with Howard to receive a 24-hour hotline number to call in an emergency.
 If a security or violence problem hit your business, who would you turn to?
 Sadly, workplace violence is becoming more commonplace.
 Obviously, this is not something you want to do at the last minute.
 When something happens that is not the time to scramble for help.
 Having the 24-hour hotline number to call can give you a measure of peace of mind.

 If you would like additional information on this topic or others, please contact your Human Resources department or Lighthouse Consulting Services LLC, Santa Monica, CA, (310) 453-6556, firstname.lastname@example.org & our website: www.lighthouseconsulting.com.

-Lighthouse Consulting Services, LLC provides a variety of services, including in-depth work style assessments for new hires & staff development.
-LCS can test in 19 different languages, provide domestic and international interpersonal coaching and offer a variety of workshops – team building, interpersonal communication and stress management.
+Lighthouse Consulting Services, LLC provides a variety of services, including in-depth work style and personality assessments for new hires and staff development.
+Lighthouse Consulting Services, LLC can test in 19 different languages, provide domestic and international interpersonal coaching and offer a variety of workshops on team building, interpersonal communication, and stress management.